 The value of your investments can go down as well as up and you may get back less than was paid in.

-By making the decision to invest, you're giving your money more chance to grow than if you're just saving it.
-How much risk you take will affect how your money will grow so it's important to understand how much you're willing and able to take.
+By making the decision to invest, you're giving your money more chance to potentially grow than if you're just saving it.
+How much risk you take can affect your potential growth so it's important to understand how much you're willing and able to take.

 How to assess your attitude to risk

-- It’s designed to help you decide for yourself and shouldn’t be taken as advice
+- The questionnaire is designed to help you decide for yourself and shouldn’t be taken as advice

-- It only covers risk.
-You should also consider things like how long you plan to invest for, and when you think you might take some of your money
+- You should also consider how long you plan to invest for and when you think you might need access to your money.